dsccommunity/SqlServerDsc/CONTRIBUTING.md

 #### Tests for examples files

 When sending in a Pull Request (PR) all example files will be tested so they can be compiled to a .mof file.
-If the tests find any error the build will fail.
+If the tests find any errors the build will fail.
 Before the test runs in AppVeyor the module will be copied to the first path of `$env:PSModulePath`.
 To run this test locally, make sure you have the xSQLServer module deployed to a path where it can be used.
 See `$env:PSModulePath` to view the existing paths.